walterkakool/BSPWallSearching/README.md

 `,/.`  Adjusts the alignments for the four-walls location along x-axis.\
 `-/+`  Adjusts the alignments for the four-walls location along y-axis.\

-# Guides for using MazeRandomizer.ext
+# Guides for using MazeRandomizer.exe
 Runs it then a new maze.txt will be in the same dir.

 # Guides for modifying maze.txt